-EXSC U459: Sport Nutrition 3 Register for CSCS 4 Certification Exam (verify with Human Performance and Heal Total Hours Required 2 Completion of the minor does NOT guarantee certification.
-Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
+Minor Requirements EXSC U459: Sport Nutrition 3 credit hrs.
+Completed d Register for CSCS Certification Exam (verify with Human Performance and Health department) Total Hours Required BIOL U243: Human Anatomy and Physiology I or EXSC U290: Functional Kinesiology I 4 21 EXSC U301: Exercise Physiology 4 Completion of the minor does NOT guarantee certification.
+Up to 6 hours of General Education (&lt;300 level) may be used to satisfy requirements of a minor.
 Minimum grade of C is required for all coursework.
-Certified Strength and Conditioning Specialist exam offered by the National Strength and Conditionina Association.
+Certified Strength and Conditioning Specialist exam offered by the National Strength and Conditioning Association. uirements of a EXSC U302: Biomechanics 3 EXSC U390: Field Experience 3 Strength and EXSC U457: Essentials of Strength & Conditioning 4

-The Mary Black School of Nursing offers a Bachelor of Science in Nursing with two tracks leading to the BSN: Professional Nursing Curriculum Four-Year Track
+The Mary Black School of Nursing offers a Bachelor of Science in Nursing with two tracks leading to the BSN, as well as a biology and nursing dual degree option: Professional Nursing Curriculum Four-Year Track